Gastritis: Symptoms, Causes, and Support Strategies

 Vitamin B12

 A 2005 study published in the World Journal of Gastroenterology has found that vitamin B12 deficiency is common in those with gastritis and gastric issues (43).
-A 2016 study published in Wien Medizinische Wochenschrift has found that deficiency in vitamin B12 can contribute to autoimmune gastritis (44).
+A 2016 study published in Wien Medizinische Wochenschrift has found that a deficiency in vitamin B12 can contribute to autoimmune gastritis (44).

-Even though some animal products may contain some vitamin B12, meeting your needs through food alone is near impossible even if you are consuming animal-sourced foods.
+Even though some animal products may contain some vitamin B12, meeting your needs through food alone is nearly impossible even if you are consuming animal-sourced foods.
 I recommend that you take a daily vitamin B12 supplement.
 I recommend the methylcobalamin form of B12 since it is the most bioactive form.

 Iron